justaugustus/steering/charter.md

 #### No confidence

-In the event a Steering Committee member receives a vote of no confidence from two-thirds of the remaining Steering Committee members, that person must either resign or call a special election in which the project community will vote on whether that person remains or is removed from the Steering Committee.
-A majority of eligible voters participating in the election must vote in favor of the individual remaining; otherwise, they will be removed.
-The individual's participation in the Steering Committee will be suspended during the pendency of the special election.
+A Steering Committee member may be removed by a two-thirds vote of no confidence from other Steering Committee members.

+The call for a vote will happen in a public Steering Committee meeting and a GitHub issue in kubernetes/steering by a current member and must be seconded by another.

+There is a one week community feedback period for contributors to use to reach out to Steering Committee members with their thoughts or log them on the open issue including non-binding votes.
+After that period, Steering Committee members have 48 hours to vote on the issue.

 ## Voting